Annapurna Circuit Trek Packing List

 When it comes to packing the clothing for the Annapurna Circuit Trek, try to pack lightweight, breathable fabrics that are quick-drying, moisture-absorbing, and can be cleaned easily by hand.

-Layering is a key for clothing during your Annapurna Circuit trek.
-You will be starting your trek at 830 meters in Besisahar to the trek’s highest point at 5,416 meters in Thorong La Pass.
-Hence, laying the clothes depends on the altitude and the weather condition.
-You start with thermal wear on cooler days and add multiple layers such as tees, woolen jumpers, and fleeces on top that you can easily take off when the day gets warmer.
+Layering is vital for clothing during your Annapurna Circuit trek.
+You will start your trek at 830 meters in Besisahar to the trek’s highest point at 5,416 meters in Thorong La Pass.
+Hence, laying the clothes depends on the altitude and the weather conditions.

 The clothing occupies the most significant amount of space in your backpack.
-So, one should make a careful judgment to not over-pack.
+So, one should make a careful judgment not to over-pack.

-Inner layer
+1. Inner layer

 Carry at least five pairs of quick-drying and breathable underwear for your trek.
 Try experimenting with different underwear and bring them along on the trek.